 Marijuana has been decriminalized in California, but marijuana-related drug arrests have not stopped.
-Even though the laws now allows licensed businesses to sell marijuana, regular citizens face severe criminal penalties for doing the same.
+Even though state law now allows licensed businesses to sell marijuana, regular citizens face severe criminal penalties for doing the same.
 In fact, you can be convicted even if you merely gave away marijuana, with no money exchanged.
-If you or someone you love has been arrested for this, you need to speak to a Los Angeles marijuana sale lawyer.

-California has long had a law known as HS 11360 which makes it illegal to sell marijuana.
+California’s health and safety code known as HS 11360 makes it illegal to sell marijuana.
 In 2016, the voters of California chose to decriminalize the recreational use of marijuana for adults over 21.
 This led to an amendment to HS 11360 authorizing certain businesses to provide marijuana.
-Unfortunately, the law does not extend those rights to anyone else.
-Much like selling liquor, you need a license to do it.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-You will be charged with the felony version of marijuana sale if any of the following apply to your case:
+California laws and penalties indicate you will be charged with a felony for a marijuana sale if any of the following apply to your case:

-You have 2 or more prior convictions for marijuana sale.
+- You have two or more prior convictions for marijuana sale

 Click to contact our Criminal Defense Lawyers today

 What Are the Penalties for Marijuana Sale in Los Angeles?

 Most marijuana charges in California are brought as misdemeanors.
 The misdemeanor penalties for marijuana sale in Los Angeles include:

 - Up to six months in jail, and